 Here a painted 1980 has been added.
 One would normally assume that 1980 is the copyright year.
 Some of these 1980 pieces have the “Made in USA” painted, and others have it as a concave stamp.

 And here’s the monkey wrench: a 1981 painted year.
 Clearly this cannot be the copyright year.
 The first time I saw one of these I attributed it to either “bad Monday” or “distracted Friday” syndrome, until I came across several others, in both colorways.
-So as far as an explanation for the ‘wrong’ copyright year, I can only assume that for some inexplicable reason they decided to put a production/creation year onto some of these.
+Because this was an open edition, there is no conflict with sculpture number sequences as we see with some Guinevere busts.

 The Twelve Days of Christmas ornaments are the only Cybis pieces that were specifically designed to display their issue year.
 They were released annually starting in 1989.
 Nine Ladies Dancing was the ornament for 1997.
 The copyright symbol and the phoenix logo stamps are in a most unusual place: the “face” or front of the item.
 Normally these always are on the underside or back side of a Cybis piece.